laravel/docs/billing.md

     }

 > **Warning**
 > The `taxRates` method only applies to subscription charges.
-If you use Cashier to make "one off" charges, you will need to manually specify the tax rate at that time.
+If you use Cashier to make "one-off" charges, you will need to manually specify the tax rate at that time.

 <a name="syncing-tax-rates"></a>
 #### Syncing Tax Rates